jacklowrie/wp-gizmo/README.md

 plugin anyway.
 If what you're doing doesn't require composer dependencies (and/or includes a lot of frontend assets), it may be better to put that component in a theme.
+# Gizmo CLI
+Gizmo comes with a wp-cli extension that is inspired by Laravel's artisan cli. the root command is `wp gizmo`.
+These commands are not included in your bundled plugin by default. with wp-gizmo-cli, you can rapidly scaffold new plugin components (`wp gizmo make:compoment`), tests (`wp gizmo make:test --component=NAME`), and even cli commands (`wp gizmo make:cli`) for use in your dev environment
+## Including CLI commands in your plugin
+WP Gizmo's cli commands can be extended and included in your bundled plugin.If you choose to extend gizmo's wpcli commands with additional commands, add the filepath to your `config.json`.
+During the bundle process, the root command will be rewritten to the name of your plugin (so in your dev environment, you run `wp gizmo refresh-opengraph-metadata`, but in your bundled plugin called `1440`, you'd run `wp 1440 refresh-opengraph-metadata`).